 Guidance exists that should be followed in all care settings.
-NICE Clinical Guideline 32 on Nutrition Support in Adults (CG32),7 and NICE Quality Standard 24 (QS24),8 set the standard for appropriate and timely nutritional care in this context.
-These are supported by the Managing Malnutrition in the Community Pathway,9 an evidence-based tool that can be used across all care settings and which is endorsed by professional organisations, such as the British Dietetic Association (BDA), British Association for Parenteral and Enteral Nutrition (BAPEN), Royal College of Nursing (RCN) and Royal College of General Practitioners (RCGP).
+NICE Clinical Guideline 32 on Nutrition Support in Adults (CG32),6 and NICE Quality Standard 24 (QS24),7 set the standard for appropriate and timely nutritional care in this context.
+These are supported by the Managing Adult Malnutrition in the Community Pathway,8 an evidence-based tool that can be used across all care settings and which is endorsed by professional organisations such as the British Dietetic Association (BDA), British Association for Parenteral and Enteral Nutrition (BAPEN), Royal College of Nursing (RCN) and Royal College of General Practitioners (RCGP).

-The Malnutrition Universal Screening Tool ('MUST')10 is a recommended screening tool with five steps, which allows health and care professionals to identify and manage nutritional issues, including both malnutrition and obesity.
+The Malnutrition Universal Screening Tool ('MUST') is a recommended screening tool with five steps, which allows healthcare professionals to identify and manage nutritional issues, including both malnutrition and obesity.
 It includes the use of BMI calculation, consideration of unplanned weight loss and the effect of acute disease, as well as guidelines that can then be used to help establish a care plan for the individual based on their level of risk.

 Unfortunately, even though patients, care home residents and those receiving support in the community should - and can easily be - screened and assessed for malnutrition, this is not always the case.
-Even in the cases where 'MUST' is being used, it can sometimes be viewed as a tick box exercise, meaning that patients do not always receive an appropriate management plan when they should.
+Even in situations where 'MUST' is being used, it can sometimes be viewed as a tick box exercise, meaning that patients do not always receive an appropriate management plan when they should.

-Malnutrition needs to be screened, identified and managed if it is to be tackled effectively and appropriately.
-However, it appears that there are fundamental inconsistencies in implementation of CG32, QS24 and the other recommended strategies.
-Malnutrition is largely preventable and can be better managed if the right guidance is followed.
+In order to be tackled effectively, malnutrition needs to be screened, identified and managed appropriately.
+However, it appears that there are fundamental inconsistencies in the implementation of CG32, QS24 and the other recommended strategies.
+Malnutrition remains a growing problem, yet is largely preventable and can be better managed if the right guidance is followed.